scottzach1/Project-Beans/project_requirement/project-requirement.md

 > see 9.5.19.
 ## 4. Verification

-3 pages outlining how you will verify that the product meets the most important specific requirements.
-The format of this section should parallel section 3 of your document (see 9.5.18).
+//3 pages outlining how you will verify that the product meets the most important specific requirements.
+The format of this section should parallel ////section 3 of your document (see 9.5.18).
 Wherever possible (especially systemic requirements) you should indicate testable acceptance criteria.

+This section will contain criteria used to assess whether the main performance requirements have been met and whether certain components of our design have improved on designs from previous years/

+The main components that will be verified are:
+- Is the rocket capable of successfully being launched under the correct circumstances.
+This can be measured by observing whether the rocket makes it off of the launchpad.

+- Does the rocket successfully deploy it's parachute within the correct time frame during its flight.
+This will also be measured by observation, does the parachute eject within a 2 second window of the rocket's apogee.

+- Does the rocket land within a given radius of the launch site?
+Measurement based on distance from launch pad to landing site.

+- Is the rocket able to be recovered without damage that may compromise future flights.
+Observation based measurement, assessed after launch and the next launch.

+- Has our rocket's form factor improved on previous designs.
+This could be measured by comparing the dimensions, mass and volume of our rocket designs from previous years.

+- Has the gimbal design been improved.
+This can be measured by performing simulations of stress tests, comparing the angle through which the gimbal can rotate in both directions.
+How compatible the gimbal is with different motors.

+- Does the rocket have an effective active control system for gimballing the motor.
+This can be assessed by recording measurements from accelerometer, signals sent to gimbal servos, gps location and observation of the flight.

+This list goes on.
+Essentially we need to determine what the requirements and goals for our rocket are first.
+Once we know what we want the rocket to achieve, then we can discuss how we can determine whether these goals/requirements were actually met.
+As mentioned above, our requirements are likely to be the same as previous years, however with the addition of extra requirements bought about by planned improvements on previous designs.

 ## 5. Development schedule.